NavroO/NavroO/README.md

 #### About me:

 - Personal project:
-- 🌱 I’m currently learning more about Fullstack with JavaScript and Golang.
+- 🌱 I’m currently learning more about Fullstack with TypeScript Java and Python.
 - 💬 How to reach me? tomeknawrocki2000@gmail.com or LinkedIn.

 ```